YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask someone nearby to help if possible.
 A helper should protect the space around you, not hold the grafted area.
 If you become dizzy, the risk of falling can be more important than the vomiting itself.

 Do not use this as a reason to press on the scalp.
-Some patients think they should hold the grafts in place during retching.
+Some people think they should hold the grafts in place during retching.
 That is the wrong instinct.
 Keep pressure away from the recipient area.

 After vomiting, start gently.
-Small sips of water are usually better than drinking a large amount quickly.
+Small sips of water are safer than drinking a large amount quickly.
 If plain water makes nausea worse, ask the clinic or a doctor whether an oral rehydration drink is appropriate for you, especially if you have diabetes, kidney disease, heart disease, or blood pressure concerns.

 When food is tolerated, choose simple food rather than a heavy meal.
 The aim is to settle the stomach and keep medicine timing safe.
 If you cannot keep fluids down, do not force a full meal just because you are worried about taking tablets.